A sandy beach and clear blue sea waters are not all that Weymouth’s seafront has to boast about. The

 Greenhill Gardens has been recognised as one of the best green spaces in the country by being awarded Green Flag status based on how safe, clean, accessible, well managed and welcoming they are.
 The Green Flag Award scheme is the national standard for parks and green spaces across England and Wales.
 The award recognises the value of green spaces in communities and is held by the best parks and gardens in the UK.

 Pebbles Cafe is an indoor cafe with spectacular views across Weymouth Bay which lies at the far end of the gardens.
-Offering fine blends of great coffee, light meals and fresh pastries you can chose the comfort of their many indoor tables or, during the summer months, there is outdoor seating so customers can soak up the sun.
+Offering fine blends of great coffee, light meals and fresh pastries you can choose the comfort of their many indoor tables or, during the summer months, there is outdoor seating so customers can soak up the sun.
 For more details, please call 01305 779647.

 18-Hole putting green and tennis courts